Mahmoud Dicko: Biography

 Dicko is Fulani.
 A former Arabic professor, trained in Saudi Arabia and Mauritania, Dicko became imam of the Salam mosque of Badalabougou in the early 1980s.
 A quietist Salafi, he considers himself a Sunni and not a Wahhabite.
 He was secretary general of the Malian Association for the Unity and Progress of Islam (Association Malienne pour l’Unité et la Progrès de l’Islam; AMUPI).

 Dicko rejects jihad and the most violent rules of Sharia law.
-He also views as important Mali's pre-Islamic traditions.
+He also views Mali's pre-Islamic traditions as important.

 In 2009, he opposed the draft personal and family code proposed by the government and with the mobilization of his followers succeeded in eliminating provisions of the code that were favorable to women's rights.
 In 2012, during the Mali War, he took a stand in favor of dialogue with Islamists and met with Iyad Ag Ghali, the leader of Ansar Dine.
 In 2013, he stated that the intervention of the French army in Mali, in support of the Malian army against armed jihadist groups, was not an aggression against Islam, saying that France had come to the aid of a people in distress, who had been abandoned by Muslim countries to their own fate.
 During the 2013 Malian presidential election, he supported the candidacy of Ibrahim Boubacar Keïta.